Notes

 Back of the envelope calculations

-When designing a system it’s important to consider the limitations of the technologies chosen, making some approximate calculations when the system is designed help us decide on the tradeoffs of the different approaches, these approximations include
+When designing a system, it's important to consider the limitations of the technologies chosen.
+Making some approximate calculations when the system is designed helps us decide on the tradeoffs of the different approaches.
+These approximations include: This article has a table with latency comparison numbers, common numbers used in system design calculations, and some challenges to put all of this info into practice.

 Introduction to Machine Learning